FAQs

 Can I use two canes outside the house and one inside

-Absolutely!
-Many people use 1 cane at home and 2 canes for daily walks for extra stability and to help them reestablish an upright balanced walking gait after an injury, stroke, or surgery.
-Others use 2 canes at home to exercise with to gently do standing stretches and core strengthening exercises with like on our Instagram videos.
+Others use 2 to help them reestablish an upright balanced walking gait after an injury, stroke, or surgery or at home to exercise with to gently do standing stretches and core strengthening exercises like on our Instagram videos.
 If you have any questions before or after you purchase the cane send Linda an email or call customer support at 310-800-0110.

 How Do I Know If I Need 2 Canes?

 After adjusting the cane walk towards a full length mirror.
 If you can walk towards the mirror and are completely stable while maintaining your midline without leaning forward or to one side during the walking cycle you only need one.
-You should be able to draw a straight line from the top of your head through the middle of your forehead, middle of your chin, chest, abdomen to the ground without shifting to one side or your arm without the cane swinging across the front of your body towards your other arm to help maintain balance.
+You should be able to draw a straight line from the top of your head through the middle of your forehead, middle of your chin, chest, abdomen to the ground without shifting to one side or your arm swinging across the front of your body towards your other arm to help maintain balance.

 Stroke Rehab